Difference between Manual VS Automated Backtesting: Which one is Right for you.

 Suppose you are testing a “Bollinger Band breakout strategy on the EUR/USD currency pair (daily timeframe)”

-You manually review historical EUR/USD charts, identifying instances where the price breaks above the upper Bollinger Band (buy signal) or below the lower Bollinger Band (sell signal).
+You will review historical EUR/USD charts, identifying instances where the price breaks above the upper Bollinger Band (buy signal) or below the lower Bollinger Band (sell signal).

 While,